veyon/docs/addons/network-discovery.rst

 	Select one of these options to use the login or full name of the logged in user as computer name.

 Session client name / Session client address
-	Select one of these option to use the name or address of the client (i.e. the workstation or thin client connected to the discovered remote desktop session) as computer name.
+	Select one of these options to use the name or address of the client (i.e. the workstation or thin client connected to the discovered remote desktop session) as computer name.

 Hostname of session host
 	Select this option to use the hostname of the remote desktop server (which is hosting the discovered remote desktop session) as computer name.